-We will do everything we can to endeavor to create an active learning environment in this course.
-At times, this may be restricted by class size, but that will always be the goal!
+We will operate with an active learning environment in this course.
 We will have several guest speakers in attendance throughout the term.
 These people are experts in their field and are outstanding contributors to the science around methodology and methods.